josd/josd.github.io/mathematics-physics-observership.md

-# Mathematics, Physical world and Observership
+# Mathematics, Physics and Observership

 ## 1. The Stance: Gödelian Platonism